Tag Archives: Alice Wise

 • Copper sulfate is also a widely-used industrial product that is used in agriculture primarily as a fungicide.

 In addition, he points out, “Chemical companies have their ears open to what is going on in agriculture, and as a major player in the production of agricultural inputs (herbicides, fertilizers, pesticides, fungicides, etc.), they are always ready to come up with new products.
 These, in turn, often push the boundaries between natural/sustainable/synthetic inputs.
 They need to be considered, but with great care, when addressing the issue of sustainability.”
-Perrine cautions that “There is no such thing as a ‘natural’ pesticide.
+Perrine cautions that, “There is no such thing as a ‘natural’ pesticide.
 Both traditional materials such as copper or sulfur, as well as the most recently developed hydrocarbon-based pesticides need to be considered for environmental impact, therefore sustainability.”

 Olsen-Harbich goes on to say, “There is also the matter of synthetic nitrogen vs. compost nitrogen—which is the preferred product to use in a sustainable program?
 Fish products, which are natural, are often used in the form of compost and fertilization material, but the very practice of commercial fishing is itself not sustainable.”
 To which Perrine adds, “Synthetic nitrogen accounts for more than 50% of the nitrogen used to grow plants around the world.
-To maintain food production to feed the world requires more than the organic sources of nitrogen that are available.
+To maintain a food production to feed the world, requires more than the organic sources of nitrogen that are available.
 The 100,000,000 tons of synthetic nitrogen produced around the world consumes only 1.5% of the world’s annual fossil fuel consumption.
 Indeed fish fertilizer is not sustainable, while synthetic N is

 For the LISW, there are potential partnerships with environmental entities such as:

-• The CCE (Citizen’s Campaign for the Environment), is committed to encouraging citizens’ involvement in promoting strong environmental policy at the state and local levels
+• The CCE (Citizen’s Campaign for the Environment), which is committed to encouraging citizens’ involvement in promoting strong environmental policy at the state and local levels

 • Sustainable Long Island, which promotes community revitalization